arshad3e/linear_regression/README.md

 This will create a plot showing the actual data points (in blue) and the fitted regression line (in red).

-Understanding the Code
+Understanding the Code:

 Loading the Dataset: The dataset is loaded using `load_diabetes()` from scikit-learn.
 Feature Selection: Only a single feature (e.g., BMI) is used for this example.
 Model Training: A LinearRegression model is created and trained on the selected feature and the target variable.
 Prediction and Visualization: The model predicts the target variable, and the results are plotted using matplotlib.

-Example Screenshot if running is successful.
+Example Screenshot if running is successful:

 ![image](https://github.com/user-attachments/assets/3413d944-05db-464e-9df2-2a8f15068589)